Board of Trustees

 In my spare time I swim (slowly), weed my lockdown garden (in vain), get far too excited about my Wordle score and am at my happiest up a hill with big dog.

-• Luicy Reynolds
+• Lucy Reynolds

 Secretary